 Maybe.
 Some students decide to have an additional site in order to get additional hours or to gain experience with a different group.
 All sites must be vetted and approved by NU.
 Students may not count hours earned at an unapproved site.
 Most students will only have one site, but you are permitted to have more than one at the same time.
-Depending on your Site Supervisor's qualifications and preference, it may be possible to have only one site supervisor sign off on your work at both sites.
-Your Site Supervisor is legally and ethically responsible for your work, so only your Site Supervisor can decide whether they're comfortable supervising your work at more than one site.
-If not, you will need to have more than one Site Supervisor if you are going to work at more than one site.
+Depending on your site supervisor's qualifications and preference, it may be possible to have only one site supervisor sign off for on your work at both sites.
+Your site supervisor is legally and ethically responsible for your work, so only your site supervisor can decide whether she/he is comfortable supervising your work at more than one site.
+If not, you will need to have more than one site supervisor if you are going to work at more than one site.
 The new supervisor also needs to be approved by the process described in this handbook.